 NOMINATING COMMITTEE MEMBERS

-Dr. Edward "Eddie" E. Game, Senior Scientist, The Nature Conservancy
+Dr. Edward "Eddie" T. Game, Lead Scientist, The Nature Conservancy

-Dr. Leah R. Gerber, Professor, Ecology, Evolution and Environmental Science, School of Life Sciences, Arizona State University
+Dr. Leah R. Gerber, Director, Center for Biodiversity Outcomes, Julie Ann Wrigley Global Institute of Sustainability; Professor, School of Life Sciences, College of Liberal Arts and Sciences, Arizona State University

 Mr. Charles Knowles, President and Co-Founder, Wildlife Conservation Network

-Dr. Robert Shumaker, Executive Vice President & Zoo Director, Indianapolis Zoo (Staff Liaison)
+Dr. Robert Shumaker, Executive Vice President & Zoo Director, Indianapolis Zoological Society, Inc.

-Dr. Tara Stoinski, President and CEO/Chief Scientific Officer, Dian Fossey Gorilla Fund International
+Dr. Tara Stoinski, President and CEO/Chief Scientific Officer, The Dian Fossey Gorilla Fund International

-Dr. Chris Wemmer, Honorary Fellow, California Academy of Sciences, Scientist Emeritus, Smithsonian National Zoological Park
+Dr. Chris Wemmer, Honorary Fellow, California Academy of Sciences, Scientist Emeritus, Smithsonian Conservation Biology Institute

 Dr. Gwen White, Science Coordinator, Eastern Tallgrass Prairie & Big Rivers Landscape Conservation Cooperative, US Fish & Wildlife Service